Solar-Gators/docs/Electrical/Telemetry/gui.md

 ### Install MySQL

 The next step is to download MySQL for the database.
 The steps for this will again depend on what OS you are running on.

+Note that you must [enable systemd](https://stackoverflow.com/a/74843759) if on WSL in order to start the MySQL server.

 ```eval_rst